-Consideration 1 \$ 66,822,218
+Consideration \$ 68,339,812

 Assets acquired:

-Cash and cash equivalents 372,423
+Cash and cash equivalents 189,071

 Accounts receivable 5,617,270

-Prepaid and other assets 854,506
+Prepaid and other assets 1,045,431

-Inventory 13,514,907
+Inventory 14,564,431

 PP&E, net 8,568

-Intangibles 2 10,120,261
+Intangibles 24,600,000

-Total assets acquired 30,127,935
+Total assets acquired 46,024,770

 Liabilities assumed:

-Accounts payable 6,560,421
+Accounts payable 6,561,069

-Accrued liabilities 690,610
+Accrued liabilities 699,364

 Line of credit 4,800,000

-Total liabilities assumed 12,051,031
+Total liabilities assumed 12,060,434

-Net assets acquired 8,076,904
+Net assets acquired 33,964,336

-Goodwill \$ 48,745,313
+Goodwill \$ 34,375,476

-1 Consideration consists of the following: \$200,000 cash paid for Soylent's transaction closing costs at the acquisition date, \$26,693,143 of shares transferred to sellers at the acquisition date, \$2,785,714 of equity holdback to be paid to sellers at the end of the indemnity period and an estimated \$37,143,360 of stock payable liability to be paid as part of the \$0.35 per share adjustment on the Adjustment Date.
+Consideration consists of the following: \$200,000 cash paid for Soylent's transaction closing costs at the acquisition date, \$2,693,143 of shares transferred to sellers at the acquisition date, \$2,785,714 of equity holdback to be paid to sellers at the end of the indemnity period, an estimated net working capital adjustment of \$1,517,595 and an estimated \$37,143,360 of stock payable liability to be paid as part of the \$0.35 per share adjustment on the Adjustment Date.
 The stock payable was assessed under ASC 480 and ASC 815 and determined that classification as a liability was appropriate.

-2 Based on the valuation of the Soylent Acquisition, trade names and trademarks, a new intangible asset was identified, and given a preliminary fair value of \$10,000,000.
-The trade names and trademarks intangible asset will be amortized over a period of 16 years.
+2 Based on the valuation of the Soylent Acquisition, inventory was marked up to fair value in the amount \$2,250,103.
+All fair value mark up is allocated to finished goods.
+3 Based on the valuation of the Soylent Acquisition, new intangible assets classified as tradenames and trademarks were identified as of Soylent Acquisition date, with a fair value of \$19,700,000 and \$4,600,000, respectively.
+The tradenames and trademarks intangible asset will be amortized over a period of 16 years and 10 years, respectively.

-The preliminary purchase price allocation is based on estimates of the fair values of the tangible and intangible assets acquired and liabilities assumed.
-The Company will utilize recognized valuation techniques as part of its final valuation of the Soylent Acquisition, which is expected to be complete in Q3 2023.
+The purchase price allocation is based on estimates of the fair values of the tangible and intangible assets acquired and liabilities assumed from the Soylent Acquisition.
 The above purchase price allocation is preliminary and subject to change as the Company may further refine the determination of certain assets during the measurement period of one year.
-The final amounts allocated to assets acquired and liabilities assumed could differ significantly from the amounts presented.
+The amounts allocated to assets acquired and liabilities assumed could differ significantly from the amounts presented.